Table of Contents

 In this section, we simulate API calls that the authorization server makes against Authlete APIs in the context of Authorization Code Flow in FAPI2 Security Profile.

-Suppose that a FAPI2 Security profile compliant client sends a valid request to the pushed authorization request endpoint of authorization server.
-The pushed authorization request endpoint must authenticate the client using MTLS or private_key_jwt
+Suppose that a FAPI2 Security Profile compliant client sends a valid request to the pushed authorization request endpoint of the authorization server.
+The client and the request should meet the following requirements.

 The scope